Enable Live Read with the S3-Compatible API

 Backblaze B2 Cloud Storage Live Read provides the ability to read data from an object while that object is uploading.

 Typically, large files that are hundreds of GBs or multiple TBs in size can take hours to upload as an object using an operation such as S3 Create Multipart Upload.
-This results in a considerable delay in using these files until the upload process has been completed.
+This results in a considerable delay in using these files until the upload process has fully completed.
 Live Read is intended to eliminate this delay in file access.

 To use Live Read, add the custom x-backblaze-live-read-enabled HTTP header with a value of true to the following S3-compatible API operations: